Thermal Expansion Calculator

 This thermal expansion calculator uses the following formula for linear thermal expansion of a particular dimension of a solid object:

-The formula for volumetric thermal expansion of a solid object we use is:
+The formula for volumetric thermal expansion of a solid object used in the calculator is:

 For change in density we subtract the starting density divided by (1 + cV · ΔT) from the starting density.